harp/harpjs.com/public/recipes/google-analytics.md

   ga('send', 'pageview');
 ```

-Then, set the values in _harp.json (or harp.json) file in the root of your project:
+Then, set the values under the `globals` variable in _harp.json (or harp.json) file in the root of your project:

 ```json
 "service": {